forward/capify-ec2/readme.md

 Capify-EC2 is used to generate Capistrano namespaces and tasks from Amazon EC2 instance tags, dynamically building the list of servers to be deployed to.

+### Pre-release

+This pre-release version of Capify-EC2 is currently in public testing, please open a Github issue if you are experiencing difficulties.

 ### Installation